MetaSys-LISBP/IsoCor/README.md

 $ make html
 ```

-The PDF documentation can be built locally by replacing `html` by `pdflatex`
+The PDF documentation can be built locally by replacing `html` by `latexpdf`
 in the command above.
 You will need a recent latex installation.

 ## References